-On January 17, 2018, the Company announced exploration plans for the Newnham Lake property.
-A diamond drilling program of approximately 1,700 metres in up to 5 holes will be carried out during the winter of 2018 on high-priority targets defined by ALX from a 3D IP/resistivity geophysical survey carried out in 2017.
-ALX intends to test for deeper, basement-hosted mineralization at Newnham Lake in areas where historical drill holes intersected anomalous uranium at the unconformity.
+On May 14, 2018, the Company announced the initial results of its inaugural diamond drilling program at the Newnham Lake Property.
+The 2018 drilling program at Newnham Lake, totaling approximately 1,164 metres, was designed to test high-priority drill targets interpreted from the results of a 3D IP/resistivity ground geophysical survey carried out in the spring of 2017 and other historical data.
+The deep-penetrating, 3D IP/resistivity survey method was used to better detail conductors and possible alteration zones outlined from historical ground and airborne surveys.
+ALX tested for deeper, basement-hosted mineralization at Newnham Lake in areas where historical drill holes intersected anomalous uranium at the unconformity.
 Most of the historical drill holes only penetrated an average of 30 metres into the basement rocks.